-- Add carrot, garlic, and onion to stockpot, cooking until tender and onion is translucent.
+- Add carrot, garlic, and onion and cook until tender and onion is translucent.

 - Add tomato paste and stir until combined.
 Whisk in beef broth, beer, parsley and thyme.
 Bring to boil, reduce heat, cover and simmer until beef is tender, about 90 minutes.

 - In small bowl, combine melted butter and flour.
 Add mixture to stockpot until thickened then add peas and cook until heated through, about 3-4 minutes.